 Parents/Guardians are always welcome to join their children for school lunches.
 Parents /guardians planning to eat school lunch should call the school office by 9:00am so the cafeteria can prepare an appropriate amount of food.
 Parents/Guardians choosing to bring their lunch should know that restaurant take out is not allowed in the lunchroom.
-Parents /guardians will have the option to sit with their child at a separate table or with their classmates.
+Parents /guardians will sit with their child at the visitor's table.